 Rags learned to like him.
 He followed him on the street.
 At last Mr. O'Dowd let Rags follow him to his home.
-He gave him a bone "If Rags will stay with me, I shall keep him," he said.
-Do you think Rags was glad to stay?
-He had a nice home now and he was thankful for it.
+He gave him a bone and a soft bed.

+"If Rags will stay with me, I shall keep him," he said.
+Do you think Rags was glad to stay He had a nice home now and he was thankful for it.
 He was never so happy as when he followed his master to and from his work.
 One night Mr. O'Dowd was leaving his office.
 It was late.
 The streets were quiet.
 It was cold and the sidewalks were slippery.
 Rags was at the door waiting for his master.

-Mr. O'Dowd turned his coat collar up.
-How the wind blew around the corners!
-The white snow drifted over the walk.
-It covered the ice on the pavement.
+Mr. O'Dowd turned his cost collar up How the wind blew around the corners!
+The white snow drifted over the walk It covered the ice on the pavement.

 Rags and his master hurried on.
 Rags was hungry.
 His master was tired.
 He wanted to get home to his warm fire.
 "We must go a little faster," he said to Rags.
-As he began to hurry, his foot slipped on the icy walk, and he fell.
+As he began to hurry, his foot slipped on the loy walk, and he fell.

 Mr. O'Dowd lay quite still on the walk.
-Rags licked his master's face.
+Rage licked his master's face.
 He whined, but his master did not answer.
 Something must be done.
-He barked, hoping that some one would hear him.
-Nobody came.
+He barked hoping that some one would hear him Nobody came.
 There was no one on the street.
 There was no one in the stores.
-Somebody must be found to help his posed, a secluded spot by the roadside.
+Somebody must be found to help his

 Rags ran down the street.
-At last he He had just put his hand on the pocketcame to a house where there was a book when he was terrifled by a fierce "Bow-wow-wow gr-r-r."
-He ran as he bright light in the window.
-Rags stopped before the door. never run before, with the bull pup at
+At last he came to a house where there was a bright light in the window.
+Rags stopped before the door.

 This great building was a hospital.
-Inside the night clerks were nodding in to the city, when he again became aware their chairs.
-They heard a low whine of that awful hunger.
+Inabout a block the dog let up.
+He returned side the night clerks were nodding in to the city, when he again became aware their chairs.
+They heard a low whins of that awful hunger.
 Conscience has no at the door.
 They heard it again.
 One chance when hunger sets in, and as a of the men got up.
-There is a dog result, he went into a "quick lunch." outside," he said.
+"There is a dog outside," he said.
 "I will let him in to teeth.
-He said as plainly as he could that he wanted help.
-"Some one must be in trouble," said the clerk.
-"Wait till I get my hat on doggie.
-Then I will go with you."
-The two went out into the cold.
-Rags ran ahead.
-The man followed.
-When he came to his master, the dog stopped.
-"Ah, I knew some one was in trouble, said the man.
-He knelt down by Mr. O'Dowd and tried to arouse him, but he could not.
-So he ran for help.
-Soon Mr. O'Dowd, followed by Rags, was carried back to the hospital.
-There he was warmed and nursed till he was able to
+He said as plainly as he could hat he wanted help.
+"Some one must be in trouble," said